typelevel/cats/docs/datatypes/chain.md

 ```
 ## How it works

-`Chain` is a fairly simple data structure compared to something like `Vector`.
+`Chain` is implemented as a simple unbalanced binary tree ADT with four cases:
-It's a simple ADT that has only 4 cases.
-It is either an empty `Chain` with no elements, a singleton `Chain` with exactly one element, a concatenation of two chains or a wrapper for another collection.
+an empty `Chain` with no elements, a singleton `Chain` with exactly one element, a concatenation of two chains, or a wrapper for another collection.

 In code it looks like this:

 ```scala mdoc